 Interested?
 Please register in our volunteer database by creating a profile through the Winrock Volunteer Portal where you’ll be able to manage your account information as well as apply/review your assignments list.

-Winrock International is excited to implement a Farmer-to-Farmer Diversity and Inclusion pilot, which will run through the end of 2022.
+Winrock International is excited to implement a Farmer-to-Farmer Diversity and Inclusion pilot.
 USAID’s Bureau for Resilience and Food Security’s Diversity & Inclusion Council is partnering with Winrock to increase diversity and inclusion in the USAID Farmer-to-Farmer (F2F) program, which focuses on creating cross-cultural connections and promoting sustainable improvements in agriculture and food security globally.

 The U.S. is known for its diverse mix of people, talents, skillsets, and experiences.
 F2F wants to fully celebrate that diversity and initiate efforts to engage new volunteers who truly represent the diverse cross-sections of the country.
 This includes leaders and skilled individuals within historically marginalized communities and communities of color.
 This initiative will increase outreach to and partnership with Black, Indigenous, People of Color (BIPOC) and Asian American and Pacific Islander (AAPI) led and affiliated organizations, minority-serving institutions (MSIs), Historically Black Colleges and Universities (HBCUs), diaspora organizations, and others.